GSA-TTS/tts.gsa.gov/pages/jointts/positions/position-template.md

 # If there are any info sessions associated with this position, list them here
 # See the placeholder below for an example of how to add an info
 # session.
+#
+# The date MUST be formatted as YYYY-MM-DD, where the month and day
+# are TWO digits; the time MUST be in ET.
+#
-If the position does not have any info sessions, you MUST delete everything
+# IMPORTANT: If the position does not have any info sessions, you MUST delete everything
 # except "info_sessions:"
-# IMPORTANT: The date MUST be formatted as YYYY-MM-DD, where the month and day
-# are TWO digits; the time MUST be in ET.
 info_sessions:
   - link:
     date: